Avocado0602/Food-Demand-Forecasting-challenge/README.md

 The evaluation metric for this competition is 100*RMSLE where RMSLE is Root of Mean Squared Logarithmic Error across all entries in the test set.

-With this challenge, I obtain the ranking of 124 out of 7240 participants
+With this challenge, I obtain the ranking of 124 out of 7240 participants The link of the contest is here: https://datahack.analyticsvidhya.com/contest/genpact-machine-learning-hackathon-1/